Trump administration says Israel’s West Bank settlements do not violate international law

-Pompeo, however, said the new decision would “increase the likelihood” of a political settlement between Israel and the Palestinians.

-A 1978 legal opinion during the Carter administration said that “civilian settlements in those territories is inconsistent with international law.”
+The move upends more than 40 years of U.S. policy that has declared Israeli expansion into territories occupied since the 1967 war a major obstacle to settling the Israeli-Palestinian conflict.

-In response to a question, Pompeo denied that the announcement was tied to coming elections in which Israeli Prime Minister Benjamin Netanyahu is fighting for his political life.
+In response to a question, Pompeo denied that the announcement was connected to turmoil in Israel in which Prime Minister Benjamin Netanyahu, who has supported the Israeli annexation of West Bank territory, is fighting for his political life.

 “The timing of this was not tied to anything that had to do with domestic politics anywhere,” he said.
 “We conducted our review, and this was the appropriate time to bring it forward.”

+Introduction of the Middle East peace plan that Trump promised at the beginning of his administration has been delayed repeatedly.

+Aaron David Miller, a former Middle East peace negotiator under Republican and Democratic administrations, said that “in essence, this has validated and greenlighted the entire settlement enterprise . . . at a time when the peace process is all but comatose, and they know it probably won’t reemerge.”

-Netanyahu and former Army Chief Benny Gantz, who are each vying to form a government following deadlocked elections in September, both hailed the shift.
+In Israel, both Netanyahu and former army chief Benny Gantz, who are each vying to form a government following deadlocked elections in September, hailed the shift.

 “The fate of the settlements and the residents of Judea and Samaria should be determined by agreements that meet security requirements and that can promote peace,” Gantz said in a statement, using the biblical names for the West Bank that have become the popular parlance among Israelis in recent years.